 Our monthly meetings are held on a Wednesday morning and are an opportunity for members to come together and listen to a guest speaker on a wide range of interesting and enjoyable topics.
 An important feature is the opportunity to ask questions, raise points and get more information on the topic, either from the speaker, or in subsequent discussions over our refreshments.
 Adele welcomes recommendations for speakers heard elsewhere and also if a member is willing to deliver a talk.

 Morality Matters Group

-We are starting a new group that will be discussing different aspects of “what is moral?”
-These (we hope) monthly sessions will involve reasoning and thoughtfulness as members examine the moral issues behind that month’s topic.
+This group discusses different aspects of “what is moral?”
+These (monthly sessions involve reasoning and thoughtfulness as members examine the moral issues behind that month’s topic.
 It might be helpful to come prepared with relevant news articles, analysis or philosophy texts that might stimulate and contribute to the debate.
-The first theme for discussion will be Artificial Intelligence – picking up on current fears that AI technology could become more intelligent than humans.

 MOTO (Members On Their Own)

 Our MOTO Group is for members who are on their own.
 It meets frequently on an ad hoc basis with members especially using a dedicated WhatsApp group to make arrangements.
 Get togethers take place at the weekend and public holidays with members meeting up perhaps to go out for a meal, meet up for coffee, or go to the cinema.

 In this group, members are given the script of a play and read through it together, with participants each taking on a character.
 Viv chooses a range of plays, but we particularly enjoy comedies and whodunits.
 We meet once a month on Monday afternoons.